sWizad/TensoRF/README.md

 # TensoRF
 ## [Project page](https://apchenstu.github.io/TensoRF/) |  [Paper](https://arxiv.org/abs/2203.09517)
-This repository contains a pytorch implementation for the paper: [TensoRF: Tensorial Radiance Fields](https://arxiv.org/abs/2103.15595).
+This repository is My modification of an implementation for the paper: [TensoRF: Tensorial Radiance Fields](https://arxiv.org/abs/2103.15595).
 Our work present a novel approach to model and reconstruct radiance fields, which achieves super
 **fast** training process, **compact** memory footprint and **state-of-the-art** rendering quality.<br><br>